The Best Multi-Tool Review

 Analysis and Award Winners

 The concept of combining various tools into a single device is as old as the idea of improving personal efficiency.
-Throughout human history, people have improvised and commercialized devices with many uses.
-The modern multi-tool era, however, started in 1984 when Tim Leatherman sold his ground-breaking "Pocket Survival Tool".
-Leatherman, and other manufacturers, have expanded on the category and continue to offer a variety of options to the discerning multi-tool aficionado.
+Throughout our human history, people have improvised and commercialized devices with many uses.
+The modern era, however, started in 1984 when Tim Leatherman began selling his ground-breaking "Pocket Survival Tool."
+Leatherman, and other manufacturers, have expanded on the category and continue to offer a variety of options to the discerning aficionado.
 We assessed the products in four categories.
 We evaluated the functions provided and the ergonomics, portability, and the overall construction quality of each.
+We measured each tool and counted the functions.
+We used every single function in some sort of real world application over years of testing.

 A tool is only as useful as it is available.
 Will it be there for you when you need it?
 How is the tool intended to be carried?
 How big is it?
 Small tools shuffling around in a glove box or crowded pants pocket will be too time consuming to dig out.
 Really large and heavy tools are pretty much limited to belt and sheath carry.
 We liked tools that offered a variety of carry methods.
 Editors' Choice winner Leatherman Charge TTI, although one of the larger tools in our test, can be configured to carry with a pocket clip, attached to a lanyard or key chain, as well as stowed securely in the included and rugged belt pouch.
 Additionally the belt pouch with the Charge tool can also hold the included selection of driver bits.
-At the other end of the size and versatility spectrum, but winning our Top Pick award for its diminutive-yet-tough design, the Leatherman Squirt PS4 virtually disappears on a keychain.
+Our highest scoring non-award-winner was the Leatherman Skeletool CX.
+This tool has a very small list of features, but is by far the most portable of the full size tools.
+With a slick pocket clip, carabiner style snap, and a weight well below other full-sized tools, the Skeletool stands out for portability.
+At the other end of the size and versatility spectrum, but winning our Top Pick Award for its diminutive-yet-tough design, the Leatherman Squirt PS4 virtually disappears on a keychain.
 This tiny Leatherman is smaller even than many of the far-less versatile tools in our Pocket Knife Review.

 Alternatives to Multi-Tools

-We believe that anyone inclined to fix things themselves will find great value and utility in a this tool.
-The convenience of having an arsenal of functioning tools that fits into your pocket turns a multi-tool carrier into an ever-ready handyman.
+We believe that anyone inclined to fix things themselves will find great value and utility in a tool like this.
+The convenience of having an arsenal of functioning tools that fits into your pocket turns a tool of multiple purposes into an ever-ready handyman.
 While we could write page after page covering the uses of a such tool, there are situations where another related product will serve you better.
 Below, we have summarized a few alternatives to help you find the right product to suit your needs.

-Compact tool kit - For handy-man jobs around the house, office, or on the go, a compact tool kit might be a suitable option for you.
+Compact tool kit – For handy-person jobs around the house, office, or on the go, a compact tool kit might be a suitable option for you.
 Because you purchase and assemble this tool kit individually, you can pick and choose exactly what tools you need, and leave out the others.
-Additionally, these tools are generally larger, sturdier, and tend to perform better than the smaller tools on a multi-tool.
+Additionally, these tools are generally larger, sturdier, and tend to perform better than the smaller devices integrated into these contenders.
 Depending on what you put in your compact tool kit, it has the potential to be more versatile, too.
 The biggest drawback of these kits is that they are much bulkier and heavier and therefore difficult to justify in the backcountry.
 Also, buying the tools individually can quickly add up to being more expensive than one tool that does it all.
 For specialized handy-work, this is a great option.
-However, for everyday, general use, we think a multi-tool will serve you better.
+However, for everyday, general use, we think these contenders will serve you better; for backcountry use, the weight savings design is invaluable.
+To carry pliers, knives, screwdrivers, and scissors that replicate the function of even the heaviest tool in our review would be three to four times the weight of a single multi-tool.
+If one chooses the ultralight Leatherman Squirt PS4, his or her backcountry toolbox is virtually unnoticeable.

 Fixed Blade Knives – If you need a cutting tool for filleting fish or dicing vegetables at a weekend campsite, a fixed blade knife could be a good option for you.
 Many are designed to have longer blades and meatier handles than such tools with many uses have, giving them more leverage when cutting.
 Being fixed, they are generally sturdier than multi-tools, as well as pocket knives.
 They tend to be less expensive, too.
 Good for their purpose, fixed blade knives are clearly not as versatile; furthermore, they are not practical to carry around daily.

-Camping Saws and Hatchets - While the saws on most multi-tools can cut through small branches, to cut through thicker wood requires heavier duty tools.
+Camping Saws and Hatchets – While the saws on most of these tools can cut through small branches, to cut through thicker wood requires heavier duty tools.
 This is where camping saws and hatchets come in handy.
 They are what you need to cut through thick branches, logs, and trees, which is often necessary when building primitive shelters and cutting firewood in the backcountry.
 Camping saws come in foldable and chain versions, making them more portable than a regular saw in your garage.
 Camping hatchets often come with a blunt end for hammering as well.
-The prices of saws and hatchets are generally less expensive, too.
+Saws and hatchets are generally less expensive, too.
 Overall, these tools are great for their intended purpose, yet lack the versatility of a tool of many uses.
 They also have a larger packed volume and weigh more.

 — Jediah Porter